A-NMN-P/prime_finder/README.md

             elif not flag2 == 1 :
                 print("SOMETHING WENT WRONG!\n Restart and change the given variable.") flag1,flag2 = False, False
+                break

-            it_is_prime=[]          # Creat a list for decide the prime or not.
-Store the values of divider of given number includes its value and other divider except 1. it_isnot_prime=[]       # Creat a list for store the values of non-divider of given number. list_of_divider = []    # Creat a list for store dividers except given number itself.
+            it_is_prime =     []          # Creat a list for decide the prime or not.
+Store the values of divider of given number includes its value and other divider except 1. it_isnot_prime =  []       # Creat a list for store the values of non-divider of given number. list_of_divider = []    # Creat a list for store dividers except given number itself.

             # Start counter loop for decision of the primeness of number.